Bilicraft-Community/worldnamepacket-spigot/README.md

 # WorldNamePacket

-Spigot server-side companion plugin for VoxelMap
+Spigot server-side companion plugin for VoxelMap.

+There is nothing to configure.
+Just download the jar from Releases, install, and you're all set.
+Oh, and make sure your world names are sane - this will help.